Hong Kong's hottest new tables for 2019

 Of course the meats are the star of the show, with carnivores spoilt for choice amidst a range of global cuts.
 M4 Japanese wagyu is hard to top, while Australian ribeye is another popular choice.
 Impeccable sides and decadent desserts complete the picture.

-L'Écriture means "writing" in French, and the top-floor dining room in one of Hong Kong's hottest restaurant destinations stunned the culinary world after opening in May 2018 and collecting two Michelin stars just seven month later.
+Ecriture means "writing" in French, and the top-floor dining room in one of Hong Kong's hottest restaurant destinations stunned the culinary world after opening in May 2018 and collecting two Michelin stars just seven month later.

 Chef Maxime Gilbert plays with French and Asian textures and flavors to brilliant effect.
 Pan-seared lamb, for example, is served with choy sum, Shanghainese cabbage and Taiwanese spring cabbage sauteed with pickled lemon and seaweed.
 The whole plate is then crowned with lamb jus and black truffle.